MingWEN-CS/Locus/README.md

 You can run Locus using command line: `java main.Main [config]` It reads all the configurations from the [config] file.
-[config] is optional, which refers to `config.txt` under the project folder by default.
+[config] is optional, which refers to `config_local.txt` under the project folder by default.
-You can specify the config file to any file, which should have the same format as `confit.txt`
+You can specify the config file to any file, which should have the same format as `confit_local.txt`

 The reauired configurations are as followings: